kurtsansom/netcdf-flattener/README.md

     python3 -m pip install pytest

-(After this step, you may need to re-activate your virtual environment to make sure that pytest is not going to be run from the local machine)

 ### Run the tests

-Run the tests pytests:
+Run Pytest from the root of the repository:

     python3 -m pytest

-### Documentation
+## Documentation

 A Sphinx project is provided to generate the HTML documentation from the code.